Daio-io/offline-cdn/README.md

 # Offline CDN

-A simple static content server to server up libraries in a CDN fashion when I am working with no internet connection.
+A simple static content server to serve up libraries and CSS in a CDN fashion when I have no internet connection.

+    cd app

     npm install